In

 August,

 Chiang Rai experiences generous showers, continuing the monsoon trend of last month.
 Though the rainfall decreases slightly to 358mm (14.09") from the previous month, humidity is at its maxima.
 However, despite these continuous showers, the city maintains a vibrant and lively scenario.
 The brimming rivers and lush greenery all around adds a unique charm to the city.
-August in Chiang Rai presents a chance to explore the rainy charm of the city.
+August presents a chance to explore the rainy charm of the city.

 Temperature